NHS commits to major safety drive as claims soar

-The NHS Litigation Authority (NHSLA), which manages negligence and other claims against the NHS in England, has revealed that it is going to push for major safety improvements going forward in a bid to enhance quality of care and to minimise the number of negligence cases [link – https://resolution.nhs.uk/].
+The NHS Litigation Authority (NHSLA) manages negligence and other claims against the NHS in England.
+It says it will push for major safety improvements going forward in a bid to enhance the quality of care and to minimise the number of negligence cases.

 To achieve the above, the NHSLA has announced the launch of a programme to enhance safety by supporting efforts to improve quality throughout the NHS.

 The announcement comes in the wake of a successful £18 million funding scheme involving members of Clinical Negligence Scheme for Trusts (CNST) to financially back initiatives in areas such as radiology, human factors and maternity safety.

 However, despite increased efforts from the NHSLA, it would appear that medical negligence claims are set to rise in the coming years, with payouts already hitting a new peak.